 At NASA’s Jet Propulsion Laboratory, they’ve been working on small drone autonomy for the past few years as part of a Google-funded project.
-The focus is on high-speed dynamic maneuvering, in the context of flying a drone as fast as possible around an indoor race course using only on-board hardware.
+The focus is on high-speed dynamic maneuvering, in the context of flying a drone as fast as possible around an indoor race course using only onboard hardware.
 For the project’s final demo, JPL raced their autonomous drones through an obstacle course against a professional human racing drone pilot.

 The AI-powered drone is fully autonomous, meaning that there’s no external localization or off-board computer control.
 A Qualcomm Snapdragon Flight board is used for real-time flight control.
-The drone has a 3D map of the course that it constructs itself using its two wide field-of-view cameras: one pointing forwards and the other pointing downwards resulting in a 250-degree-plus FOV with a persistent horizon.
+The drone has a 3D map of the course that it constructs itself using its two wide field-of-view cameras: one pointing forward and the other pointing downward, resulting in a 250-degree-plus FOV with a persistent horizon.
 The two cameras generate a depth map from motion stereo, and in flight, the cameras plus an IMU localize to the map and perform visual-inertial odometry for motion tracking.

 While the drones are capable of straight line speeds of over 120 km/h, JPL’s warehouse isn’t quite large enough for them to go flat out, sadly.
 The constrained track proved especially tricky for the professional human drone racing pilot, Ken Loo, who got mentally fatigued by the density of the track.
 Once Loo learned the course, though, he could complete it in an average of just over 11 seconds, while the autonomous drone took an average of 3 seconds longer.
 The time difference mostly came from aggression—while the autonomous drone was smoother and more consistent (flying nearly the same time every lap), Loo accelerated and decelerated more quickly, and was able to dynamically improvise maneuvers and shortcuts that the autonomous system couldn’t.